mehulagg/gitlab/doc/user/group/roadmap/index.md

 > - In [GitLab 13.2](https://gitlab.com/gitlab-org/gitlab/-/issues/214375) and later, the Roadmap also shows milestones in projects in a group.
 > - In [GitLab 13.2](https://gitlab.com/gitlab-org/gitlab/-/issues/212494) and later, milestone bars can be collapsed and expanded.
 > - Filtering roadmaps by milestone [introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/218621) in GitLab 13.7.
+> - Filtering roadmaps by milestone is [deployed behind a feature flag](../../feature_flags.md), enabled by default.
+> - Filtering roadmaps by milestone is enabled on GitLab.com.
+> - Filtering roadmaps by milestone is recommended for production use.
+> - For GitLab self-managed instances, GitLab administrators can opt to [disable it](#enable-or-disable-filtering-roadmaps-by-milestone) **(PREMIUM ONLY)**

 Epics and milestones within a group containing a start date or due date can be visualized in a form of a timeline (that is, a Gantt chart).
 The Roadmap page shows the epics and milestones in a